ElnuDev/blog.elnu.com/content/posts/how-to-configure-vim-for-writing/index.md

 ## Typographic quotes

-Vim doesn’t have any native support for typographic quotes, so we’ll need to install a plugin.
-[Preservim/vim-textobj-quote](https://github.com/preservim/vim-textobj-quote) does the job.
+Vim doesn’t have any native support for typographic quotes, so we’ll need to install the plugin [preservim/vim-textobj-quote](https://github.com/preservim/vim-textobj-quote).
 There are a few different ways to install plugins in Vim, but in my opinion the easiest one to use is Vundle.
-If you are on Arch Linux, there is an [AUR package](https://aur.archlinux.org/packages/vundle), otherwise, see the [Vundle quick start guide](https://github.com/VundleVim/Vundle.vim#quick-start) on Vundle’s GitHub repository.
+If you are on Arch Linux, there is an [AUR package](https://aur.archlinux.org/packages/vundle), otherwise, see the [quick start guide](https://github.com/VundleVim/Vundle.vim#quick-start) on Vundle’s GitHub repository.

-Once Vundle is installed, we need to install the plugin itself.
+Now that we have a package manager for Vim installed, we need to install the plugin itself.
 Open your `~/.vimrc`, or create it if it doesn’t exist yet, and add the following:

 ```VIM
 set nocompatible